iMrDJAi/UndoRedo.js/README.md

 console.log(myHistory.current());
 // output => "1234567"
 ```
->As you can see the current element stay `"1234567"`, so this time it returns the previous element without stepping back.
+>As you can see the current element stays `"1234567"`, so this time it returns the previous element without stepping back.
 We call this parameter: `readOnly`.
 >
 >To redo, just use the `redo` method:
 ```js